Jamie Madrox: 2010–present

 During the 2019 "Uncanny X-Men" storyline, Madrox rejoins Cyclops's new team of X-Men.
-He and a number of his dupes are all killed by Sentinels after acting as a human shield for his teammates.
+A number of his clones are killed by Sentinels after acting as a human shield for his teammates.

 Powers and abilities

 Jamie Madrox has the power to create perfect copies of himself, which he calls "dupes", and all items on his person (clothing, weaponry, etc.) through impact when he absorbs kinetic energy (although this sometimes has happened at will) through an unknown process.
 Most of the time, this is caused by him snapping his fingers, stomping his foot, being struck, or collisions.
 Each of the duplicates has exactly the same power as Jamie himself, and has independent thought, though Madrox "Prime" is usually telepathically and empathically linked to the dupes.
 His powers have, at least once, been shown to affect the actual design of the shirt he was wearing.

 Jamie "Prime" can absorb a dupe back into himself at will, which also makes him absorb the memories, knowledge, and skills of the duplicate.
 The dupe usually appears right beside the body it "springs" from.
 It has been noted that dupes have trouble creating more dupes themselves if they have not used their powers for a while, while Madrox is able to use his ability whenever he wants without any such issue.

 Jamie was formerly unable to control the duplication process, wearing a special shock-absorbent synthetic stretch fabric costume that contained mechanisms that absorbed kinetic energy so that an army of Madroxes would not instantly appear every time he was struck.
 The original suit was designed by his father, Dr. Daniel Madrox, and later modified by Reed Richards.
 Jamie currently wears a stylized shirt with only six large green shock-absorbent pads on the front of the torso.
 Whether this indicates a greater degree of control over when his dupes manifest, an advance in technology or if it is simply an ordinary shirt with the same design is unclear.

 During his time with X-Factor, the maximum number of dupes Madrox could create, including duplicates of the dupes themselves, was approximately 50, but the limit has grown far beyond that, as when Hydra tried to manipulate Jamie into becoming one of them.
-Their plan backfired because he cannot be mind-controlled, which instead resulted in an immense number of Madroxes that drowned the organization's cohorts.
+Their plan backfired because he cannot be mind-controlled, which instead resulted in an immense number of clones killing the organization's cohorts.
 Duplicates have independent minds from the original, but are usually willing to merge back because their memories and knowledge are retained.
-However, there have been exceptions where duplicates have wished for independence completely, even going so far as to have malicious duplicates intending great harm to the Prime during Peter David's original and modern X-Factor runs (which featured Madrox's dupes manifesting as aspects of the Prime Madrox's personality rather than straightforward duplicates).
+However, there have been exceptions where duplicates have wished for independence completely, even going so far as to have malicious duplicates intending great harm to the Prime during Peter David's original and modern X-Factor runs (which featured Madrox's dupes manifesting as aspects of the main Madrox's personality rather than straightforward duplicates).